Free Pinewood Derby® Tips courtesy of Derby Dust

 Using rubbing alcohol applied to a rag, remove the marks on axles without getting alcohol into the hub, then reapply new marks back in the 12 o’clock position.

 If you had to bend an axle, then be sure to make a mental note which one it was or mark it on the bottom of the car, and BEG your inspectors not to pull it.

 After the 10 minutes and the final marking.
 PACK your car up, and do nothing with it until race day.
 If you have to pull an axle, be sure to return it to the exact spot.

 No other lubing is necessary.
 We have not seen any data that shows any additional lube after this point helps.

-What you have done by doing this process is used the cars weight under load to “roll” multiple layers of lube on the axle and wheel.
+What you have done by doing this process is use the car’s weight under load to roll multiple layers of lube on the axle and wheel.
 You have also tuned your car to eliminate fish-tailing and gain greater speeds for your derby car way beyond a simple dust/finger roll job.
 We have decided to share our research with you.